-- 17. COMMITTEE NAME: Enter the committee's full name. - 18.
-FILER ID: See instructions for section number 1. - 19.
+- 17. COMMITTEE NAME: Enter the name of the committee. - 18.
+FILER ID: See the instructions for Cover Sheet, page 1, section 1 - 19.
 SCHEDULE SUBTOTALS: Complete this section only after you have completed all applicable schedules.

 Check the appropriate boxes to indicate which schedules are attached to your report.
 If a schedule is not included in the report, leave the check box blank.